ncrmro/website/public/posts/2022_07_16_new-orleans/document.md

 ---
-title: "Summertime Adventure in New Orleans"
+title: Summertime Adventure in New Orleans
 slug: summertime-adventure-in-new-orleans
 places: ["New Orleans", "Louisiana"]
-start: "2022-07-19"
+start: 2022-07-19
 state: draft
 description: Visiting New Orleans with my friend Andy
 tags: travel